boostup/react-semantic-ui-kit/README.md

 ## Motivations

  - Like any freelancer, I need a comprehensive UI component library to use on side projects.
- - [React Bootstrap](https://react-bootstrap.github.io/) and [Material Design](https://github.com/callemall/material-ui) are really not mature enough compared to Semantic UI's kit.
+ - [React Bootstrap](https://react-bootstrap.github.io/) and [Material Design for React](https://github.com/callemall/material-ui) are really not mature enough compared to Semantic UI's kit.
 A fellow developer has recommanded Semantic UI React instead, and I fell in love at first sight.
  - I want to get familiar with React and Semantic UI React by developping this UI kit.

-## Current status

-Out of the 12 planned components, _see the Components Roadmap section_, approximately a third of them are at a "new born" stage.
-Meaning, there is no error handling or edge case management.
-However, we're building on top of very mature and stable libraries here, so again, I don't anticipate a lot work on those aspects.

-What do you think?

 ---